Top 17 Picks

 Another uncommon one, Telekia speciosa is unusual for a tall plant in that it reaches 5 feet quickly and flowers in June, July.
 The yellowish/gold daisy-like blooms attract bees and butterflies.
 It will grow in sun or a lot of shade, and when the blooms are done, I cut back the flowering stems and it produces a large mound of attractive foliage, and sometimes reblooms a bit.

 Hakonechloa macra 'All Gold' -Hakone grass is impressive with attractive golden foliage 15 inches high from spring through fall.
-Pairs well with ferns, hostas, etc. Full shade to part sun, moist soil, long lived, pest free.
+Pairs well with ferns, hostas, etc. Full shade to part sun, moist soil, long lived, pest and maintenance free.

 Tradescantia virginiana- This purple/ blue Spiderwort popped up in my garden years ago, seeded in from different colored parents.
 UNLIKE other varieties, this one is NOT terribly invasive.
 It flowers non stop from June through September (some years into November) and hosts bumble and honey bees.
 Not as floppy as other Spiderworts, it can be given a haircut if needed.
 Sun to 3/4 shade, the flowers close up in the afternoon.